baetyl/baetyl-docs-en/docs/guides/Device-connect-to-hub-module.md

 ![SSL connection configuration2](../images/guides/connect/mqttbox-ssl-connect-config2.png)

-Then close the configuration page, select the Profile Name configured, then click `Connect` button, if the connection configuration information matches the `principals` configuration of Baetyl Hub module, you can see the connection success flag which as shown below.
+Then close the configuration page, select the Profile Name configured, then click `Connect` button, if the connection configuration information matches the `principals` configuration of Baetyl Hub service, you can see the connection success flag which as shown below.

 ![SSL connection success](../images/guides/connect/mqttbox-ssl-connect-success.png)

 **WS (Websocket) Connection Test**

-Startup MQTTBox, enter the Client creation page, select the `ws` protocol, configure the broker address and port according to the Baetyl Hub module, fill in the username and password according to the `principals` configuration option, and click the `save` button.
+Startup MQTTBox, enter the Client creation page, select the `ws` protocol, configure the broker address and port according to the Baetyl Hub service, fill in the username and password according to the `principals` configuration option, and click the `save` button.
 Then complete the connection configuration of MQTTBox in WS connection method which as shown below.

 ![WS（Websocket）connection configuration](../images/guides/connect/mqttbox-ws-connect-config.png)